Skip to definition.

 2. With or in a close or intimate relationship

-"my sisters and brothers are near and dear"
+"my sisters and brothers are near and dear";

 - good, near

-3. Sincerly intended and with strong feeling
+3. Sincerely intended and with strong feeling

-"one's dearest wish"
+"one's dearest wish";

 - devout, earnest, heartfelt